Max Strus NBA Playoffs Player Props: Heat vs. Celtics

 Max Strus Insights vs. the Celtics

-- Defensively, the Celtics are ranked fourth in the league, conceding 111.4 points per game.
+- The Celtics give up 111.4 points per game, fourth-ranked in the NBA.

-- On the boards, the Celtics have given up 44 rebounds per game, which puts them 18th in the league.
+- The Celtics are the 18th-ranked squad in the league, allowing 44 rebounds per game.

-- Looking at assists, the Celtics are second in the league, giving up 23.1 per contest.
+- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per game.

-- The Celtics are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per contest.
+- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the league.

 Max Strus vs. the Celtics